 Complications associated with the use of the antipsychotic drug include problems with patients’ metabolism, leading to weight gain and dangerously high blood sugar levels, abnormally low blood pressure, seizures and difficulty swallowing.

-Neuroleptic malignant syndrome (NMS) is a life-threatening reaction to antipsychotic drugs, such as Abilify, according to a review written by The Neurohospitalist and published by the National Institutes of Health (NIH).
+Neuroleptic malignant syndrome (NMS) is a rare, life-threatening reaction to antipsychotic drugs, such as Abilify, according to a review written by The Neurohospitalist and published by the National Institutes of Health (NIH).

 The condition is characterized by fever, altered mental status, muscle rigidity, and autonomic dysfunction.
 Autonomic functioning is related to the autonomic nervous system of the body that controls involuntary or unconscious functions, such as heart rate, digestion, respiratory rate, urination, sexual arousal, fight-or-flight response and pupillary response (such as dilating and narrowing of the pupil in response to changes in light).